-Hikimono wood base production uses either vertical sawing, with wood cut into round slices, or horizontal sawing, with wood cut lengthways.
+Lathe turned wood base production uses either vertical sawing, with wood cut into round slices, or horizontal sawing, with wood cut lengthways.

-- 3. Wet polishing This process involves grinding with grindstone or paper while applying water.
-Starting with rough paper, the articles are scoured while gradually switching to finer paper.
-This process is repeated several times between undercoating and lacquering.
+This process involves grinding with a grindstone or sandpaper while applying water.
+Starting with rougher paper, the articles are scoured while gradually switching to finer paper.
+This step is repeated several times between undercoating and lacquering.

-In order to improve the finish of the overcoating, lacquer mixed with a colorant of the same color as the overcoating is applied.
+In order to improve the finish of the overcoating, lacquer mixed with a pigment the same color as the overcoating is applied.